 Design & Honor Award Categories

-The AIA Florida/Caribbean Honor and Design Awards Program consists of 15 Honor Awards, Six Design Award categories and the People's Choice Competition.
+The AIA Florida/Caribbean Design & Honor Awards consist of 15 Honor Awards, Six Design Award categories and the People's Choice Competition.

 Click here to access the Design Awards Manual.